danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 2. We have explained how to use `rotate()` to display the ellipses at various degrees of rotation, but how about the fading in and out of each ellipse in the sketch?
 (Hint: as this is repeatedly faded in and out, the `background()` syntax under the function `draw()` is key to producing such effects.)

 3. This exercise is about structuring code.
 How would you restructure the sample code so that it is easier for others to understand, but still maintains the same visual outcome?
 There are no right or wrong answers, but some pointers below might facilitate discussion:
-    * You may rename the function and add new functions
+    * You may rename the function and/or add new functions
     * Instead of having `drawElements()`, you might have something like `drawThrobber()` and `drawLines()`?
 </div>